JereKuusela/valheim-infinity_hammer/publish/README.md

 For example `hammer_add cmd_name=Kill cmd_desc=Kills_everything cmd_icon=softdeath killall`

+## Modifier keys

+Multiple commands can be executed by having ; between them.
+For example `hammer_add goto 5000;killall` would both teleport to the sky and kill all nearby creatures.

+`keys` parameter can be used to decide which commands get executed.
+For example `hammer_add goto 5000 keys=-leftalt;goto keys=leftalt` would teleport up or down depending on whether the left alt key was pressed.

+The config has keybindings for two modifier keys.
+These can be used in the commands with a value of `cmd_mod1` (default value is left alt) and `cmd_mod2` (default value is left control).
+For example `hammer_add goto 5000 keys=-cmd_mod1;goto keys=cmd_mod1`.

+Modifiers key also work for the `hammer_command` or `hoe_command` explained below.

 ## Command placement

 Some commands have coordinates as their parameters.
 These can be set with hammer/hoe by using commands `hammer_command` or `hoe_command`.